ahartloper/WIKC/README.md

 ## Authors

-Code written and maintained by Alex Hartloper (alexander.hartloper@epfl.ch).
+Code written and maintained by Alex Hartloper.

 ## License